latenitefilms/BRAWToolbox/docs/README.md

 ## Number One

 :icon-trophy: Thanks to everyone who helped us reach **#1** in the **Photo & Video** category on the Mac App Store at various places around the world during our first week!

+Since then, BRAW Toolbox has continued to reach the top lists on a regular basis!
+Thanks for your continued support!

 ![_Screenshot of the Mac App Store._](static/app-store.png)